jishnujayakumar/MLRC2020-EmbedKGQA/train_embeddings/README.md

 kge start $EMBED_KGQA_DIR/config/relational_tucker3-train-webqsp-<half or full>.yaml
 ```

 - This scheme is used as suggested by [1]'s author.
-See [here](https://github.com/malllabiisc/EmbedKGQA#webquestionssp).
+View [here](https://github.com/malllabiisc/EmbedKGQA#webquestionssp).
+- Feel free to try out different parameters mentioned in config/*.yaml as per your need.
-- After training, get the checkpoint and entity.del file to be used for training WebQSP QA dataset.
+- After training, get the checkpoint `(*.pt)` and `entity.del` files to be used for training WebQSP QA dataset.
-- If you need any further help regarding the `kge` tool, visit [Github: LibKGE](https://github.com/uma-pi1/kge).
+- See [LibKGE](https://github.com/uma-pi1/kge) for more details regarding the `kge` tool.